kaushalmodi/ox-hugo/test/site/content/posts/hugo-draft-none-todo-state-none.md

 +++

 This post has neither the `EXPORT_HUGO_DRAFT` property set, nor the Org TODO state.
-So the draft state defaults to the value of `org-hugo-default-draft-state`.
+So the draft state defaults to _false_.